KyleAMathews/typography.js/README.md

 Typography is a complex *system* of interrelated styles.
 100s of declarations on dozens of elements must be in harmonious order.
 Creating new Typography themes with CSS feels hard.
-Trying one design change can mean making dozens of tedious recalculations and css value changes.
+Trying one design change can mean making dozens of tedious recalculations and CSS value changes.

 Typography.js is an effort to provide a vastly simpler way to define and explore typography designs.

-You provide configuration to the Typography.js JS api and it uses its Typography engine to generate global styles for block and inline elements.
+You provide configuration to the Typography.js JS api and it uses its Typography engine to generate CSS for block and inline elements.

 Typography.js makes it easy to create designs that are unique, personal, and